Hudson Valley Credit Union Offers Three Competitive CD Specials

 For a limited time, Hudson Valley Credit Union (HVCU) is offering “special rates” on three of its CDs: 12-month (1.25% APY), 24-month (1.75% APY), and 36-month (2.00% APY).
 Any of the CD Specials can be opened with a minimum $500 deposit, with no stated balance cap.

-All three Certificates are also offered as IRAs (Traditional, Roth and CESA), earning the same APYs with the same funding requirements.
+All three CD Specials are also offered as IRA CD Specials (Traditional, Roth, and CESA), earning the same APYs with the same deposit requirements.

-As stated on Hudson Valley FCU’s Certificate Account Penalties page, the Early Withdrawal Penalty (EWP) reads as follows:
+As stated on the Certificate Account Penalties page, the Early Withdrawal Penalty (EWP) reads as follows:

 If the certificate account term is 12 months: 90 days of accrued dividends;

 If the certificate account term is 24 months: 120 days of accrued dividends;

 If the certificate account term is 36 months: 180 days of accrued dividends.

 Each of the above phrases is followed by “or all accrued dividends since the date of issuance or renewal not to be less than 7 days’ dividends on a new account.”
 The lesser amount applies which means that the penalty will not eat into the principal.